Forestry Mulching in Wisconsin

 Will buckthorn or honeysuckle grow back after mulching?

 Both are aggressive re-sprouters.
 Most Land Owners hire us to do the heavy lifting in the first year with the Forestry Mulcher - we turn large invasive plants and trees into mulch the first year.
 That opens things up so the Land Owner can follow up the next season to take down re-sprouts with a regular lawn mower or weed-wacker.
+You'll need to cut down the resprouts for 2 to 3 years before the invasive plants are truly killed.

 Do I have to be home during the work?